MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-integrations-to-qmslms.md

 1. **User-based or device-based licenses**

    The approach to the LMS integration for evidence of completion depends on whether you use a [user-based or device-based Guides setup](hololens-devices.md#user-based-versus-device-based-setup).
 If you have a user-based setup, user statistics can provide proof of execution through logs in Power Platform.
-The regulatory requirements that apply to this logging as evidence, for example GxP and EU GDPR, must be verified with the QA department within the business as well as the Data Protection Officer (DPO).
+The regulatory requirements that apply to this logging as evidence, for example GxP and EU GDPR, must be verified with the quality assurance (QA) department within the business as well as the Data Protection Officer (DPO).

    If you have a device-based license, user statistics and logs cannot be used directly from Power Platform.
 Instead, you can create a functionality in the training flow (through a Power App) where employees sign-off from their profile and thereby provide proof of execution.
 This can be supported by a [digital signature](electronic-records-and-electronic-signature.md) component to be compliant with regulatory requirements for documentation.
 Furthermore, you can create an integrated functionality that enables users to evaluate the training as additional proof of execution.
 This approach can also be used for user-based license if QA and/or the DPO does not accept the Power Platform log as evidence for execution.